-During the last couple of years, apps have become increasingly complex and much smarter with a focus on personalization.
+During the last couple of years, apps have become increasingly complex and much smarter with a focus on personalisation.
 Spotify is not only a music player, it also generates personal playlists based on what you listen to.
 Google maps is not just a map but shows you location-based recommendations.

 Increase reliability and speed